c-pilot875/Group3_FinalProject/README.md

 ### Initial Secondary Questions
 * What position type or player type is most represented at the NFL Combine?
-* What are the average stats of offence vs defence?
-[Stacked bar chart of DF]
+* What are the average performance statistics of the different position types?
-* What relationships do the Clusters containe from the Machine Learning model?
-[Cluster of DF]

 ## Visualization Dashboard